 For sector specific guidance refer to the applicable World Bank Group Industry Sector EHS Guidelines.

-For further general guidance refer to the ILO Core Conventions; CDC E&S Briefing Note: Labour and Working Condition; IFC Performance Standard 2: Labor and Working Conditions and IFC Good Practice Note on Non-Discrimination and Equal Opportunity.
+For further general guidance refer to the ILO Core Conventions; E&S topic: Labour and working conditions; IFC Performance Standard 2: Labor and Working Conditions and IFC Good Practice Note on Non-Discrimination and Equal Opportunity.

 OHS is an important consideration for any business, regardless of sector.
 All companies must have in place appropriate OHS and emergency preparedness and response management systems commensurate with level of risks.